teehee08/Crop-Recommender-System/README.md

 ### 5.2 We will perform the following:

 1. Anomaly detection & Data Cleaning

-2. Seperation of test and train set
+2. Separation of test and train set

 3. Train Machine learning models
     1. Single Decision Tree
     2. Random Forest